timmerov/rawsome/README.md

-reads a raw .CR2 file from a canon rebel ti 7 using libraw. does some processing. writes a png file. groy details are in main.cc.
+reads a raw .CR2 file from a canon rebel ti 7 using libraw. does some processing. writes a png file. gory details are in main.cc.

 ## build